St James Church, Gerrards Cross

 St James is an evangelical Church of England parish church in Gerrards Cross, Buckinghamshire.
 The Parish of St. James, within the Deanery of Amersham in the Diocese of Oxford, is the result of the amalgamation of St James Gerrards Cross and St James Fulmer, which began sharing a single parochial church council in 1984 and were formally merged in 1986.

-The current rector is the Rev. Matt Beeby.
+The current rector is The Rev. Matt Beeby.
 One of the previous incumbents, Paul Gavin Williams, is currently the Bishop of Southwell and Nottingham.

 The church is listed Grade II* on the National Heritage List for England.

 Services and activities

-Regular services are conducted at St James Gerrards Cross each Sunday at 9:15 a.m., 11:00 a.m. and 5:30 p.m.
+Regular services are conducted at St James Gerrards Cross each Sunday at 10:00 a.m. and 5:30 p.m.
 There are children's and youth activities alongside all services, and youth activities after the evening service.
 There are regular services at St James Fulmer each Sunday at 11:15am.

 Talks and sermons from most Sunday services can be downloaded through the St James podcast service (link below).

 There are other activities throughout the week, including a monthly prayer gathering on the first Wednesday of each month at 8:00pm.

 An Alpha course is run three times a year.